The Digital Customer Journey Mapping Process: 5 Key Steps

 Are your customers searching for educational materials?
 Are they looking for a service or a product?

 Your ideal customer may not be interested in making a purchase right off the bat.
-Instead, they may be in search of educational materials.
+Instead, they may be seeking educational materials.
 So, instead of trying to sell to this customer, their journey would require more nurturing and relationship building.
 In the long term, your relationship-building efforts could lead to a conversion down the line.

-4. Start Mapping Out Their Journey by Defining Each Touchpoint
+4. Map Out Their Journey by Defining Each Touchpoint

-Start the digital customer journey mapping process by defining each touchpoint required to get the customer to their end-goal.
-Research shows that the average number of touchpoints in the sales process is eight – meaning the lead needs to interact with your brand at least eight times before they’ll commit to a purchase.
+Begin the digital customer journey mapping process by defining each touchpoint necessary to guide the customer to their end goal.
+Research shows that the average number of touchpoints in the sales process is eight, meaning the lead needs to interact with your brand at least eight times before committing to a purchase.

-However, depending on the customer’s end-goal, that number could be as little as two or three or as great as 10 or more.
+However, depending on the customer’s end goal, that number could be as few as two or three, or as many as 10 or more.

-Take the example of the customer that is looking for educational content.
+Consider the example of a customer seeking educational content.
 You know they need to be nurtured quite a bit before you approach them with a sale.
 So, their journey may look something like this:

 • Initial touchpoint – reads a blog on your website